No items found.

 • Consider hiring a freelancer to help you if you’ve got the budget.

-Remember to keep in mind podcast directories’ image requirements.
+Quick Tip!
+Don’t forget that different podcast directories have different image requirements.
 Apple Podcasts allows images with 1400x1400 pixels up to a maximum of 3000x3000 pixels.
 Spotify has a minimum of 640x640 pixels.

 If you’re creating your own cover, these tools are a good place to start:

-Canva: With over 25K templates, we recommend Canva for beginners to create a podcast logo or cover from scratch.
+Canva: With over 25K templates and a super intuitive platform, Canva is great for beginners looking to create a podcast logo or cover from scratch.

 Adobe Express: If you’re already part of the Adobe suite, this platform’s premium plan is a good choice.
-Create your own logo and visuals with brand color presets.
+You can create your own logo and visuals with brand color presets.

-Tailor Brands: This AI platform designs logos and other materials based on a few questions about your brand.
-While you don’t have to do much design work here, this design tool costs.
+Tailor Brands: This AI platform can help you design your logo and other materials based on a few questions about your brand.
+While you don’t have to do much design work here, bear in mind this design tool is not free.

 8. Publish your podcast show